mpanunto/PanunTools/docs/README_CreateFireProgression.md

 ### Output FireProgression Feature Class

 The below screenshot shows what the output attribute table looks like.
-Users can opt to either reference one of the label fields to quickly apply a symbology, or they can create their own symbology field with the parsed datetime information and acreage values.
+Users can opt to either reference one of the label fields to quickly apply a symbology, or they can create their own symbology field using the parsed datetime information and acreage values.

 ![screenshot_CreateFireProgression_3.png](/docs/screenshot_CreateFireProgression_3.png?raw=true)